contribu/safe_pretty_json/README.md

 ### Rails (Rack Middleware)

 Add following to application.rb.
-This enable response body json prettification only when content-type is application/json.
+This enables response body json prettification only when content-type is application/json.

 ```ruby
 config.middleware.use SafePrettyJson::RackMiddleware